oscarmrom/serverless-framework-docker-image/README.md

 ## Usage

-This is intended to be used as a container in a CI/CD pipeline for the [Serverless Framework](https://www.serverless.com/)
+This is intended to be used as a build container in a CI/CD pipeline for the [Serverless Framework](https://www.serverless.com/)